oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 #### Aside: Open Classes
 Another closely related factor is **Open Classes.**
-But I'm not going to talk about that today, I recommend finding other resource to read on it.
+But I'm not going to talk about that today, I recommend finding other resources on it.
 Such as [Eli Bendersky's blog post on the expression problem](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions#is-multiple-dispatch-necessary-to-cleanly-solve-the-expression-problem).
 You need to allow new methods to be added to existing classes.
 Some languages (e.g. Java) require that methods literally be placed inside the same file as the class.